couchbaselabs/Grocery-Sync-iOS/README.md

-## Mobile Couchbase Demo App for iOS
+## Grocery Sync for iOS

 This is a simple demo app showing how to use the [Couchbase Mobile][1] framework to run [Apache CouchDB][2] on iOS.
-The app just presents a simple editable list of textual items, which are stored persistently in a local database.
+The app just presents a simple editable list of textual items, which are stored persistently in a local database, and shared in realtime via a syncpoint in the cloud.

-It isn't intended as a starting point for your own development; you could use it as such, but the Couchbase framework makes it pretty easy to start a new project any way you like and add Couchbase support to it, so you'll likely find that simpler than ripping out the parts of the demo app that you don't want.
+So this dude is at the grocery store picking up produce and checking it off on his phone.
+He's all proud looking when he is about to check off the last item on the list, but then... suddenly new items start appearing.
+Cut to his wife at home with the kids and she's adding items.

+Okra?
+Ok.
+Coconut milk.
+But I already got regular milk!
+He checks them off as he goes.
+Cut to his wife who sees them marked done, she gets a big grin and starts adding cookies and ice cream and paper towels or whatever.

 ## Getting Started